guanhuankang/Algorithm-Learning/README.md

 3. [HDU OJ](https://acm.hdu.edu.cn/) is a famous OJ platform in China.

-##
+## Motivation

-**I have obtained a Silver in a 2018 Asian regional contest, and a Silver in CCSP-2019 final contest.
-I enjoy the programming moment, and hope that I can update this repo every 1 or 2 days -_-.**
+I obtained a Silver in a 2018 Asian regional contest, and a Silver in CCSP-2019 final contest.
+I enjoy the programming moment, and hope that I can update this repo every week -_-.